Buy Car Insurance Online

 By this rule, some vehicles feature three or more axles given the number of tyres and size and can be evenly or unevenly distributed throughout the vehicle as per the requirements.

-What Are the Factors that Decide the Type of Axles in a Car?
+What are the Factors that Decide the Type of Axles in a Car?

 Various aspects decide the type of axle a car requires.
 This includes mechanical factors and amount of torque or force produced.
 Therefore, while choosing a vehicle, do not forget to determine the following aspect to make a purchase as per your driving needs:

-• Standard or Custom Made Axles: While you can find some vehicles with a standard pre-designed axle, some come with a customised axle as per the manufacturer's specifications.
+While you can find some vehicles with a standard pre-designed axle, some come with a customised axle as per the manufacturer's specifications.

 A car with customised axles performs better, given the personalised control over the wheels.
 You can adjust the wheel speed and torque to a finer degree based on your driving pattern and road conditions.

-• Fixed Axles: In some cases, axles are fixed to the cars, and the wheels rotate as per the axle with the help of bearings.
+In some cases, axles are fixed to the cars, and the wheels rotate as per the axle with the help of bearings.
 Further, there are vehicles with axles fixed to the wheels as well.

-What Are the Different Types of Axles?
+What are the Different Types of Axles?

 There are three standard types of axles in automobiles, namely: